plandes/deepnlp/doc/movie-example.md

 The batch stash configuration should look familiar if you have read through the [deeplearn API batch stash] documentation.
 It bears mention the utility of the [BatchDirectoryCompositeStash] configuration that splits data in separate files across features for each batch.

 In this configuration, we split the label, embeddings, and linguistic features in their own groups so that we can experiment using different embeddings for each test.
 Using BERT will take the longest since each sentence will be computed during decoding.

 However, a much faster set, will be [Glove] 50D embeddings as only the indexes are stored and quickly retrieved in the [PyTorch] API on demand.
 Our caching strategy also changes as we can (with most graphics cards) fit the entire [Glove] 50D embedding in GPU memory.
+Our composition stash configuration
+follows:
 ```ini
 [batch_dir_stash]
 class_name = zensols.deeplearn.batch.BatchDirectoryCompositeStash